 Any number of situations could be substituted for the listed scenarios, but inevitably, the equation is the same: Beneficial outcome=happiness, adverse outcome=negative emotions.
 Often, the outcomes people base their emotional responses upon are mostly, if not completely out of their control.
 Thus, happiness also feels like a random, out-of-control feeling.

 Without question, people and circumstances affect happiness.
 Without question, however, they are not the only components.
 There are many other factors that affect people’s happiness and that are within their control.
 There are habits people have that sabotage their joy.
 There are habits people can cultivate that promote happiness.
+Mental health professionals at Thriveworks in Littleton, CO can use evidence-based therapeutic methods like cognitive behavioral therapy (CBT) to help people change their thinking and foster a happier frame of mind.

 All too often, people sabotage their own happiness.
 There are common habits that people have that can undercut the joy they experience, such as: